 Dialogue: What is democracy?
 What is equity and how does it differ from equality?
 What is equal opportunity to succeed?
 How do teachers provide equal opportunity to learn?
+What constitutes individual identity?

 Video: School: As American as Public School, 1900-1950.
 The Public Broadcasting System